Violinaborah/Random-picture-generate/README.md

 Contributing:
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-License:
-This project is licensed under the MIT License.

 Acknowledgements:
 The random images are fetched from the Picsum API.